Mayankm96/resume/README.md

 ## Copyright

 Feel free to use and modify the `.tex` files.
-However, do not use distribute the content of the resume for any purpose without my permission.
+However, do not distribute the content of the resume for any purpose without my permission.